 - Unsolicited letters from students will also be accepted.

 - Teaching-related honours, awards and recognition, including those from student associations, the candidate’s home department, faculty teaching awards, Carleton University, or professional organizations.

 Addressing activity in the improvement of university teaching

 - Evidence of contribution to curriculum development, which may be at the department, faculty or university-level.

 - Evidence of activities to promote teaching excellence and improvement within or outside the candidate’s home department, faculty, and university (e.g. presenting seminars on teaching, acting as a mentor to new faculty, organizing workshops for faculty or teaching assistants, presenting at teaching conferences).

 - Research on university teaching, including publications in the form of peer-reviewed journal articles or short articles in campus or departmental newsletters.

 A short description of teaching interests that the candidate would wish to pursue or advocate for during the tenure of their fellowship is strongly encouraged.

-Please note: Applications must not exceed 20 pages (excluding the application form).
+Please note: Applications must not exceed 20 pages (excluding the online application form).
 Applications that exceed this limit will not be considered by the adjudication committee.